 Today, search engines have gotten extremely smart, and now its time for you to do the same.
 If you want high rankings in the SERPs for your content, it has to offer value and have a purpose.
 You’ll get penalized for shallow content that gets clicks but isn’t relevant to what the searcher was actually looking for.

 What to do: Deliver real value by answering questions and providing other needed or requested information to your audience.

 2. Stuffing a Single Keyword

 During the days of producing bulk content, the best way to get the attention of search engines was to stuff keywords in anywhere they would fit.
 You could include keywords in every header, paragraph and even multiple times in a single sentence.
 The keyword would even be used in invisible text at the bottom of a page.
 This didn’t add to the content in any way, but it helped generate more clicks to the site.

 If you try to stuff keywords today, you are going to get the opposite result.
-Google not only finds and punishes “spammy” sites with stuffed content, it also moves it down in SERPs and repeat offenders may even be blacklisted.
+Google not only finds and punishes “spammy” sites with stuffed content, but it also moves it down in SERPs, and repeat offenders may even be blacklisted.

 What to do: Rather than focusing on a single keyword, start with a popular topic, then create a keyword group, including long-tail keywords.